 UCA’s third Carbon Management Plan was approved in 2015 and set out plans to achieve a targeted 37% reduction in absolute carbon emissions from energy consumption by 2020 compared to 2005 levels.

 UCA met the 2020 target three years early at the end of 2017 and continued the implementation of elements of the plan into 2021.
-A detailed Net Zero 2030 plan is in development and will be published in 2022.
+In 2023, UCA was awarded £4.5 million in government grant funding towards a £9 million programme to decarbonise our Surrey campuses.
+Works, which are due for completion in 2025 will see carbon emissions reduce by up to 90% at these campuses.
+A detailed Net Zero 2030 plan is in development and will be published in 2023.

 Continuous improvements in energy efficiency, investments in onsite energy generation from solar photovoltaic panels and the procurement of 20% of electricity from UK based wind power have led to significant annual reductions in carbon emissions.

 By 2022, UCA’s annual absolute carbon emissions had reduced to 2,787 tonnes; a 56% decrease compared to 2005.